TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/ProjectilePathSensor.md

 ### Microcontroller Verification

-Current requirements of the microcontroller is the ability to send 5V rail to each photoresistor as well as a ground rail to all pulldown resistors.
-Also, the microcontroller must supply 3.3 Volts and ground to the esp wireless communicator.
-According to the atmega 2560 datasheet the maximum current an I/O pin is 20mA [10].
+Current requirements of the microcontroller is the ability to send 5V rail to each photoresistor as well as a ground rail to all pulldown resistors.According to the atmega 2560 datasheet the maximum current an I/O pin is 20mA [10].
 If 100k resistors are used for pulldown resistors the total resistance is 6.667 kOhms and even assuming 0 resistance from photoresistors the max current is 0.75 mA.
 Also, in order to read the voltage 15 I/O ports are required.
 Additionally, another I/O pin is required to output the incoming projectile path that was read from the detection sensor array.
 The Atmega 2560 has enough pins to support this amount of I/O pins [10].
 Also, according the the Atmega 2560's datasheet there is a total of 24 pin change interupts meaning this constraint is also met [10].

 ## Bill of Materials